Women's Web

 Starting early also helps in achieving financial goals easily.
 A marriage planned or child’s education will put little pressure on your finances.
 Manish Jain, Certified Financial Planner, knowledge partners, a financial planning services company, feels, “Early planning helps in creating a ‘mid-term nest egg’ if the young lady decides to take a career break after 8-10 years or so to bring up her children or to study further.”

-2. Set clear goals.
-Clarity on why and when you would need money is essential.
+How to save money is a question that can be answered only if there is clarity on why and when you would need money.
 Classify your goals into short-term (like buying a bike, car or even funding your education), medium-term (marriage plans or buying a home) and long-term (retirement planning and child’s education).
 Project an estimated cost of each goal and calculate how much you need to set aside for each period.
 A short-term goal of buying a bike which costs around Rs 40,000 would mean that you need to set aside Rs.
 5,000 from your salary for the next 8 months.

 Varsha requires close to Rs.
 3 lakhs to fund her Masters in Business Administration that she proposes to take up after two years.
 And she saves almost 60 per cent of her salary to realise her goal.
 Prioritise your goals and set a schedule for it.